Rodney Miller Jr.

 As a Freshman (2016-17): Played 15 games … Averaged 0.9 points, 0.6 rebounds, 0.1 blocks in 3.8 minutes per game … Totaled 14 points, nine rebounds and one block in 57 minutes … Hit 45.5 percent (5-of-11) from the field, and 44.4 percent (4-of-9) at the line … Season highs: 5 points vs. Western Carolina (11/11); 3 rebounds at North Florida (11/16); 1 blocked shot vs. NC State (12/31); 11 minutes at North Florida (11/16) … Played in six ACC games … In ACC play, totaled one point in 10 minutes.

-High School: Graduated from Oak Hill Academy (Va.) … Consensus four-star recruit, ranked No. 90 overall by Scout and No. 96 by 247Sports … As a center, tabbed No. 15 by ESPN and No. 17 by Scout … Has a 7-foot-1-inch wingspan … In 2014 participated in the Nike Elite 100 … Played AAU ball for the NY Lightning … Played freshman season at St. Benedict’s (N.J.) … On Oak Hill’s Honor Court, a leadership committee where student members are chosen by the administration for their citizenship and sound ethical and moral judgment … Former Oak Hill standouts include Carmelo Anthony, Dwayne Bacon, Michael Beasley, Steve Blake, Quinn Cook, Kevin Durant, Stephen Jackson, Brandon Jennings, Ty Lawson, Ben McLemore, Ron Mercer, Rajon Rondo, Josh Smith, Nolan Smith, Jerry Stackhouse, Rod Strickland and many others.
+High School: Graduated from Oak Hill Academy (Va.) … Consensus four-star recruit, ranked No. 90 overall by Scout and No. 96 by 247Sports … As a center, tabbed No. 15 by ESPN and No. 17 by Scout … In 2014 participated in the Nike Elite 100 … Played AAU ball for the NY Lightning … Played freshman season at St. Benedict’s (N.J.) … On Oak Hill’s Honor Court, a leadership committee where student members are chosen by the administration for their citizenship and sound ethical and moral judgment … Former Oak Hill standouts include Carmelo Anthony, Dwayne Bacon, Michael Beasley, Steve Blake, Quinn Cook, Kevin Durant, Stephen Jackson, Brandon Jennings, Ty Lawson, Ben McLemore, Ron Mercer, Rajon Rondo, Josh Smith, Nolan Smith, Jerry Stackhouse, Rod Strickland and many others.

 Personal: Born Dec.
-29, 1996 … Parents are Rodney Sr., and Maria … Has a sister, Sasha … Enrolled in Miami’s sport administration master’s program … Earned a bachelor’s degree from Miami in 2020 after majoring in sport administration with a minor in sociology … Currently pursuing a second bachelor’s degree as an exploratory arts and sciences major … Started playing basketball at age 11 and first dunk was at age 12, in the Rucker League … While attending Eaglebrook School (Mass.) in seventh and eighth grade, also competed in middle school baseball and water polo.
+29, 1996 … Parents are Rodney Sr., and Maria … Has a sister, Sasha … Graduated from Miami in May 2020 after majoring in sport administration with a minor in sociology … Currently pursuing a second bachelor’s degree as an exploratory arts and sciences major … Started playing basketball at age 11 and first dunk was at age 12, in the Rucker League … While attending Eaglebrook School (Mass.) in seventh and eighth grade, also competed in middle school baseball and water polo.